Yandy Díaz Player Props: Rays vs. White Sox

 Yandy Díaz At The Plate

-- He ranks 67th in batting average, 29th in on base percentage, and 15th in slugging among qualifying hitters in baseball.
+- Among the qualifying hitters in baseball, he ranks 53rd in batting average, 27th in on-base percentage, and 13th in slugging.

-- Diaz has reached base via a hit in nine games this season (of 17 played), and had multiple hits in six of those games.

-- He has hit a long ball in 35.3% of his games this year, and 7.9% of his chances at the plate.
+- Looking at the 18 games he has played this season, he's homered in six of them (33.3%), and in 7.4% of his trips to the dish.

-- Diaz has had at least one RBI in 41.2% of his games this season (seven of 17), with two or more RBI three times (17.6%).
-He has also accounted for three or more of his team's runs in three contests.
+- In eight games this year (44.4%), Diaz has picked up an RBI, and in three of those games (16.7%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.